Faculty & Staff

 Lecturer, GERN 400 Coordinator

-Casey Goeller has been a lecturer in the Gerontology program for the past 10 years and coordinates our capstone Gerontology 400 course.
+Casey Goeller has been a lecturer in the Gerontology program since 2008 and coordinates our capstone Gerontology 400 course.
 In addition to this position, he serves as a co-coordinator for Quality Assurance on campus.
 His areas of interest are lifelong learning, successful aging, and online pedagogy.
 Prior to his academic career, he was involved in a number of fields within the private sector.

 Ms. Elena Ionescu